- May 19 – Deadline for changing course grading option to S/NS

 Agree on Deadlines:

-Establishing early deadlines for your group keeps you all on the same page, and allows for any emergencies that may occur by giving you some wiggle room in the timeline.
+- Establishing early deadlines for your group keeps all of you on the same page, and allows for any emergencies that may occur by providing some wiggle room in the timeline.
 These can be written into your group contract.

 Divide Work Equally: